David Cannon: My Best Masters Pictures - Golf Monthly

-Renowned golf course photographer David Cannon will shortly be heading to Augusta National for the 34th consecutive year.
+Renowned golf course photographer David Cannon will shortly be heading to Augusta National once again.
 Here, he talks us through some of his best Masters pictures…

-The US Masters is completely unique, so I find it hard to compare to other Major Championships.
+The Masters is completely unique, so I find it hard to compare to other Major Championships.
 It’s so different for a number of reasons, but perhaps the most significant one for photographers is the fact we’re not allowed inside the ropes.

 That said, it provides the most incredible clean backgrounds all the time, which is one of the great attractions.
 That’s what makes it stand out – there’s never the clutter of an Open Championship or a US Open in the background.

 There are no bunker rakers or anything like that, and only two cameramen are allowed with each group, and they are only ever on the fairways and never around the greens.
 Augusta is pristine.

 There used to be a couple of special towers for photographers, but they have now disappeared, so we’re pushing through the galleries and jostling with the crowds in order to get the shots we want.

 We do get access to the backs of some grandstands, but that’s about it.
 Camera equipment has got much better over the years, but it’s still a challenge for a photographer.
 Still, it’s the most amazing feeling going to The Masters.
 You just walk around with your mouth open.

 Over the years, I’ve developed a system for shooting at Augusta and I’ve taken some shots that have come to be seen as iconic.
 Here are some of my favourites…

 I’ve been lucky enough to play Augusta National once, but I’m dying to play the par-3 course.
 This photo (top) – of the 8th and 9th greens during the Par 3 Contest – was taken on a particularly beautiful afternoon.
 It’s just a lovely spot and the cloudscape was gorgeous.
 Whenever I do a course shot, I’m almost as interested in the sky as I am the actual course.